From 27 May, some older browsers such as IE8, IE9 and IE10 will be unable to access this website. Check if you will be affected

 Applying filters will narrow down your search results

-This determination is concerned with the compliance of a 20-year-old house.
-This determination considers the authority’s reasons for refusing the code compliance certificate, and whether the house complies with the requirements of the Building Code.
+This determination is concerned with the compliance of an 18-year-old house.
+The determination considers the authority’s reasons for refusing to issue the code compliance certificate and whether the building work complies with the requirements of the Building Code.

 Note: This determination is subject to appeal.